johnae/spook/README.md

 log_level "INFO"

 -- Set up watches for one or more directories and associate -- mapping with those watches.
-There's also one command per -- watch statement (eg. what to execute on changes). watch "lib", "spec", -> cmd "./spook -f spec/support/run_busted.lua", show_command: true -- setting show_command means it will log what it runs on_changed "^(spec)/(spec_helper%.moon)", -> cmd "spec"
+A function is associated with -- the matcher and will run on changes.
+The command helper is -- there so it's easy to construct a function that runs a shell command -- but it's not limited to that - you can run any function you want. watch "lib", "spec", -> cmd "./spook -f spec/support/run_busted.lua", show_command: true -- setting show_command means it will log what it runs on_changed "^(spec)/(spec_helper%.moon)", -> cmd "spec"